Conway's subprime Fibonacci sequences: Nodes and other cycles

-Can we enumerate a node's direct predecessors?
-Yes, but with some work.
-For example, take the node $(89,45)$ of the 18-cycle.
-The preceding even term $t$ must satisfy $t + 89 = 45q$, where $q$ is 1 or 3 ($q = 2$ makes $t$ odd, prime $q > 3$ would follow 89 with $15q$ instead), which gives $t = -44$ or 46, so the node must always be proceeded by 46.
-Let the odd term (by definition) before $t$ be $s$.
+\begin{enumerate} \item A preceding even term $t$ must satisfy $t + 89 = 45q$, where $q$ is 1 or 3 ($q = 2$ makes $t$ odd, and $q$ cannot exceed a prime factor of 45), which gives $t = -44$ or 46, so the node must always be preceded by 46. \item Let the positive odd term before $t$, if it exists, be $s$.
 Then $s + t = 89p$, where $p$ is 1 or an odd prime $\le 89$.
-For $t=46$, possible values of $s$ are $43$, 221, 399, etc.

-The term before $s$ must also be odd.
+For $t=46$, possible values of $s$ are $43$, 221, 399, etc. \item The term before $s$ must also be odd.
 If this term is $r$, it must satisfy $r + s = 2t$ since $r+s$ is even.
-For example, $s=43$ gives $r=49$.
-In fact, none of the other possible values of $s$ work since they would make $r\le0$.
-In fact, we can keep assuming each prior step used a division of two, which gives \ldots, $-83$, 109, 13, 61, 37, 49, 43, 46.
-Thus $(109,13)$, $(13,61)$, $(61,37)$, $(37,49)$, and $(49,43)$ are exactly the direct predecessors.
-This process for constructively generating the graph has thus far discouraged a graph theory approach to analysis.
+For example, $s=43$ gives $r=49$, and none of the other possibilities for $s$ would work, since they would make $r\le0$. \item Since we are only looking for possible direct predecessors (positive, odd coprimes), we can assume that each prior step involved division by two.
+Working backwards gives